littleosbook/littleosbook/output.md

 isn't empty, and then writing the data to the data I/O port.

 ### Configuring Bochs
-To use the serial port together with Bochs you must tell Bochs via the `bochsrc.txt` file to save the output from the serial port to a file.
+You must use the Bochs configuration file, `bochsrc.txt`, to instruct Bochs to save the output from the first serial port to a file.
 This can be done with the `com1` configuration parameter:

 ~~~
     com1: enabled=1, mode=file, dev=com1.out"